The popular OMEGA De Ville Prestige collection has attracted a large and loyal following over the years with its classic, elegant design.

 1 / 3

 Gold in its pure form (24K) is slightly reddish yellow and very soft.
 It is usually alloyed with other base metals for a diverse variety of uses.
-Considered to be the premium standard in watch and jewellery making, 18K gold (with at least 75% pure gold) provides the ultimate balance between purity and usefulness.
+Considered to be the premium standard in watch and jewellery making, 18K golds (with at least 75% pure gold) provides the ultimate balance between purity and usefulness.
 Traditional 18K red gold is alloyed with copper-silver and offers an excellent resistance to corrosion, while being highly bio-chemically inert.
 It provides a beautiful hue that suits wearers even with sensitive skin.

 2 / 3